neverfap-deluxe/nfd-api/content/accounts/_index.md

 I want to ensure that all the written information on this website is readily available to everyone.

-It is what makes sense to me from a moral perspective.
+It is what makes sense to me from a moral and business perspective.

 Instead, what I want to do is create additional materials which can help enhance the written content on this website in various ways.

-These different include:
+These different resources include:

 <hr class="hrul"/>

 - **Guided audio meditations to help assist you through your practices.**
 - **Structured perspective courses utilising the practices on this website.**
-- **A web/mobile application to assist you in recording your progress.**
+- **A web/mobile application to assist you in recording your progress through your .**
 - **Personal one on one coaching sessions.**

 <hr class="hrul__bottom"/>